Help with utilities, heating bills and rent in Chicago.

 Address of center - 4314 S. Cottage Grove

 4357 W. Armitage Ave.

 Phone number - 312-744-2014

 Families facing eviction or the currently homeless may qualify for help from pro-bono law firms, free legal aid, or local volunteer attorneys.
-Some of these Cook County and city locations may be partly funded by government grants.
+Some of these Cook County as well as city of Chicago based locations may be partly funded by government grants.
 They may have referrals to emergency, deferred loans for paying rent, transitional housing programs, or eviction prevention services.

 Legal Assistance Foundation of Metropolitan Chicago, dial 312.341.1070

 The Inner Voice - The non-profit provides information on various rental assistance programs as well as housing units.
 In some cases, they may directly offer financial aid to income qualified Cook County and/or Chicago families.
 When this is available, grants may be issued to pay rent to prevent an eviction, or the homeless can apply for help with a security deposit fee.